 Knowledge is power, and data is knowledge.

-Our platforms gather data from multiple sources all over the world to give you up-to-date data in one place where you can access indices for raw materials, manufacturing costs, taxes & transportation costs, labour costs, and currencies:
+Our platforms gather data from multiple sources all over the world to give you up-to-date data in one place where you can access indices for raw materials, manufacturing costs, taxes & transportation costs, labor costs, and currencies:

 - From our platform, Prognos Tailored, you can access interactive, continuously updated, reports where you can drill down in your materials, compare the prices to your cost development, export the graphs, or export the underlying data for further analysis.
 The reports are customized for you by Prognos, leaving you to focus on the negotiation strategy and not digging for the data.
 You also get access to several different features including should-cost trackers, selected indices, and country focus.